schuerstedt/Backlog.md/backlogsession/BACKLOGSESSION-INSTRUCTIONS.md

 Before any tasks are moved to 'Approved' or 'Doing' status, the 'Session Goal' document (doc-1) MUST be explicitly approved by the user.
 The SA should wait for user confirmation that the session goal is clear and accepted.

+When writing down the Session Goal only input from the user should be written down.
+The sa can write notes for itself in the appropriate section.

 ### Task Creation and Approval Process:

 1. **Software Agent (SA) creates task(s)** - SA MUST create a task with Acceptance Criteria (AC) BEFORE discussing the task with the user
    - **Break down work into multiple atomic tasks** - When user requests a feature, SA should create MULTIPLE small tasks rather than one large task
    - Each task should be as atomic as possible and not exceed more than 5 AC
    - If a feature requires more than 5 AC, break it into several separate tasks
-   - If not stated otherwise, the last AC must be a user UAT
+   - If not stated otherwise, the last AC must be a user UAT, or if there is no user testable state, e.g. substate
-   - SA can assume the user has the board view open and can see all tasks
+   - SA can assume the user has the board view open and can see all tasks and might approve tasks in the board
 2. **SA discusses with user** - SA changes AC during discussion with the user
 3. **User approves** - Once user approves, SA sets the status to `Approved, user can approve tasks by using the task board manually`
 4. **SA starts work** - SA can start working on approved tasks after user agrees, moving them to `Doing - SA should inform the user once an AC is met and update the task`